wordpress redirect after login

 Note that the free version of the plugin has limited functionality and only lets you create contact forms.
 To use the login form feature, you’ll need the User Registration add-on, which is available on the Pro license ($199.50 for the first year and $399 at renewal).

 For that reason, this method is best used if you’re already using WPForms for other premium functionality.
-If you only need WordPress redirect after login functionality, you should consider a free alternative like Profile Builder.
+If you only need the “after login” redirect functionality, you should consider a free alternative like Custom Login Page Styler.

-We’ll look at how it works with WPForms, but the basic idea is the same with Profile Builder.
+Going forward, we’ll look at how the process works with WPForms, but the basic idea is the same with Custom Login Page Styler.

 Once you’ve installed and activated the plugin in WordPress, head to WPForms > Settings to enter your license key.
 As mentioned, you’ll also need to install the User Registration Addon to build custom login forms.